fncbook/fnc/julia/chapter13.md

     title="Initial condition" )
 ```

-This function computes the time derivative for the unknowns.
-The actual calculations take place using the matrix shape.
+The following function computes the time derivative for the unknowns, which have a vector shape.
+The actual calculations, however, take place using the matrix shape.

 ```{code-cell}
 function du_dt(u, α, t)